Employee Benefits in the Philippines That HR Should Know

 14. Retirement Benefit

-• Monthly Pension: Retirees who have contributed to SSS for at least 10 years are eligible for a monthly pension.
+• Monthly Pension: The SSS grants a monthly pension to retirees who have contributed for at least 10 years.

-• Lump Sum: Workers with less than 10 years of contributions receive a lump sum equivalent to the total contributions made by both the employee and employer, plus interest.
+• Lump Sum: The SSS provides a lump sum payment to workers who have contributed for less than 10 years.
+It calculates the amount based on the total contributions made by both the employee and employer, plus interest.

 Best Practice of Implementing Benefits for Employees